jonunderw/jonunderw/README.md

 ### 📌 About Me

-Hello, I’m Jon Underwood, a Sr. Technical Product Manager with a background in Software Engineering.
+Hello, I’m Jon Underwood, a Sr. TPM with a background in Software Engineering.

 ---